Sunitjana/SentimentScope-Social-Pulse-Analytics/README.md

 ## Install required packages:

 - bash
-- Copy
-- Edit

 - pip install -r requirements.txt
-- Add your own dataset or connect to Twitter API using your keys in config.py.

 ## Run the main script:

 - bash
-- Copy
-- Edit

 - python sentiment_analysis.py
-- View visualizations in output/ directory or interactive dashboard (if applicable).

 ## 📌 Requirements